konstruktoid/hardening/README.md

 # Hardening Ubuntu.
 Systemd edition.
 A quick way to make a Ubuntu server a bit more secure.
-Tested on `15.04` and `15.10 Ubuntu Wily Werewolf (development branch)`
+Tested on `15.04` and `15.10 Ubuntu Wily Werewolf (development branch)`, but this is a work in progress.
+It may break everything.
 Systemd required.

 ## Howto